WordPress 5.0 and Gutenberg

 Advice for Updating to 5.0

-When you do decide to update, we STRONGLY recommend doing everything listed below:
+Before you update to WordPress 5.0, we strongly recommend doing everything listed below:

-- Update to Genesis 2.7.1 before updating to WordPress 5.0 – SUPER IMPORTANT
+- Update to Genesis 2.8 (or later) before updating to WordPress 5.0 – EXTREMELY IMPORTANT.

-- Update ALL of your plugins before updating to WordPress 5.0.
+- Update all of your plugins before updating to WordPress 5.0.
 This will minimize the possibility of a plugin conflict.
-This is also a good time to review your plugins and remove any that are outdated or that you are no longer using.
+This is also a good time to audit/review your plugins and remove any that are outdated or that you are no longer using.

 - Install the Classic Editor plugin so you have the option to use Gutenberg or the Classic Editor, instead of being forced to use Gutenberg.